wendellpiez/XMLjellysandwich/readme.md

 ### Initial (web site/server) setup

+If you wish to publish on your own localhost or must set up a server for any reason ...

 As described in Saxonica docs, copy the SaxonJS libraries into a `/lib/saxon` subdirectory on your web server.
 (Or some other subdirectory.)
 Here is the v1.0 download: http://www.saxonica.com/saxon-js/download/Saxon-JS-1.0.0.zip.

 Just in case, copy the `.htaccess` file to your web server or otherwise configure it to serve up SEF as XML.

 (Cf http://www.saxonica.com/saxon-js/documentation/#!starting/export)

+Alternatively, skip all this and simply run off a plain vanilla web site from a commercial provider.
+Even works under Github Pages.

 ### Runtime resources